The Trump Media Survey Is Phenomenally Biased. It's Also Useful

 The questions are also incomplete — this poll only seems to care about cable TV news outlets, and even then, only three outlets (among those not represented: CNBC, which Trump as a businessman might reasonably have watched a lot in his life, as well as the Christian Broadcasting Network, a news organization represented at Trump media events and to which the president recently granted an interview).

-It doesn't ask for demographic information beyond zip code, meaning that if analyzed, the "survey" wouldn't be able to be properly weighted.
+It doesn't ask for demographic information beyond ZIP code, meaning that if analyzed, the "survey" wouldn't be able to be properly weighted.

 But that's probably not the point of this.